They say…

 The site’s most historic buildings are clustered a little further north, back along Brick Lane, past a blue plaque commemorating Fowell Buxton on the left (west) side.
 Stepping inside a small yard surrounded by decorative ironwork (91-95 Brick Lane E1 6QL), in front of you is a building with a glass frontage, considered inspirational when it was added by architects Arup in the 1970s as a grand entrance.
 Just inside this is a charming decorative canopy that was part of a previous entrance, but sadly this is off-limits in private space.

-Immediately left is the Grade-II* Director’s with its Black Eagle sign hanging over Brick Lane.
+Immediately left is the Grade-II* Director’s House with its Black Eagle sign hanging over Brick Lane.
 This is likely an enlargement of an early 18th century counting house completed around 1745.
-There’s a story that Ben Truman ordered the improvements in an unsuccessful attempt to persuade his son to stay in London and take over the business.
+There’s a story that Ben Truman ordered the improvements in an unsuccessful attempt to persuade his son to stay in and take over the business.
 Later, it became Buxton’s principal residence.
 Facing it across the yard on the right is the Grade II-listed Brewer’s House, built in 1834.

 Also from the 1830s is the Grade II-listed Engineer’s House (150 Brick Lane E1 6QL), opposite the yard on the east side of the lane.
 This incorporates a carriage entrance which is sometimes open, giving another view into the coopers’ yard.
 The buildings flanking the house, also Grade II-listed, partly date from the mid-18th century expansion overseen by Ben Truman, though with subsequent additions.
 The lengthy facade of the 1837 stable block stretches left: it’s surmounted by a pediment overlooked by a black eagle sculpture, but in gold.
-It was converted to a boiler when the chimney was added in 1929.
+It was converted to a boiler house when the chimney was added in 1929.
 To the right of the house, a clock in a tympanum and a louvred cupola with weathervane top the vat house with its large first floor windows, built around 1800 for maturing porter.
 Inside is a forest of cast iron supporting columns.

 Retracing your steps along Brick Lane, it’s worth continuing a little further south to turn right along Princelet Street, which was originally developed by Joseph Truman in 1705 as a sideline to brewing.
 Ben Truman once lived at the far end at no 4 (E1 6QH): the Grade II-listed Georgian house, now known as the ‘Red House’ for its rust-coloured shutters, remains part of the brewery estate.